Submit Article

 What Was the Outcome?

-The High Court dismissed the contractor’s application for an injunction restraining the developer from calling on the performance bonds pending the outcome of arbitration.
-The court maintained that the contractor had not established a strong prima facie case of unconscionability.
+The High Court dismissed the plaintiff’s application for an injunction to restrain the defendant from calling on the performance bonds.
+The Court found that the plaintiff had failed to establish a strong prima facie case of unconscionability.
+The operative order of the Court was as follows:

 Why Does This Case Matter?